 The Group’s carbon footprint in 2022 was around 296 ktCO2, of which around two thirds was from purchased goods and services.
 Downstream transportation and distribution accounted for about a tenth of emissions and the use of products sold for about 8 per cent of emissions.
 We are actively working to reduce emissions, for example by reducing transportation emissions.

-Read more about emissions and sustainability in the CSR Report.
+Read more about emissions and sustainability in the sustainability report.

 The divisions are continuously improving their environmental activities